MTC has several options for middle and high school students to earn college credit or get prepared for college entrance.

 The Midlands Youth Apprenticeship Program

 The Midlands Youth Apprenticeship (MYA) program is a local partnership between the Columbia Chamber of Commerce, MTC, Apprenticeship Carolina, and participating Midlands school districts and employers across a variety of industries.
-It offers high school juniors the opportunity to get paid to learn as youth apprentices.
+It offers high school juniors and seniors the opportunity to get paid to learn as youth apprentices.
 Youth apprentices receive paid on-the-job training along with job-related education at MTC.
 The costs of tuition, books, and materials for the apprenticeship-related college courses are paid for through various funding resources and are not passed on directly to the students.

 - Learn More About the MYA Program